Lantah/GramR2/docs/quick-reference.md

 ##### Experimental fast "meta data generation"
-`catchup` has a command line flag `--in-memory` that when combined with the `METADATA_OUTPUT_STREAM` allows a stellar-core instance to stream meta data instead of using a database as intermediate store.
+`catchup` has a command line flag `--in-memory` that when combined with the `METADATA_OUTPUT_STREAM` allows a gramr instance to stream meta data instead of using a database as intermediate store.

 This has been tested as being orders of magnitude faster for replaying large sections